voltrondata-labs/gha-controller-infra/README.md

     > Now we need to set up Flux with the Kubernetes cluster to have Continuous Deployment up and running in the cluster.
 This way we can manage the runners from the GitHub YAML files instead of from the `kubectl` CLI tool.
     >
-    1. Generate a [personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) (PAT) that can create and manage existing repositories by checking all permissions under `repo` and `admin`
+    1. Generate a [classic personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) (PAT) that can create and manage existing repositories by checking all permissions under `repo` and `admin`
         1. This PAT will be to write to the repo hosting the infrastructure.
 We recommend having a repository for the infrastructure and another repository that will be the one hosting and submitting the GitHub Actions.
     2. Set your PAT: `export GITHUB_TOKEN=<your-token>`
     3. Bootstrap Flux in Production: